alex-hofsteede/zipcode_db/README.md

 Zipcodes are stored as integers, so leading zeroes are not returned (e.g. `2238|Cambridge|MA`)

 The data was seeded using the csv file from http://www.unitedstateszipcodes.org/zip-code-database and comes with 2 scripts:

-`populate_zips.py` Creates the zipcodes.sqlite database from the CSV file `check_zips.py` Checks the codes in the database against the USPS zipcode API
+`populate_zips.py` Creates the zipcodes.sqlite database from the CSV file.
+`check_zips.py` Checks the codes in the database against the USPS zipcode API